AkinlawonDMentor/akinlawonsqli/README.md

 ![c78e9ce4-09f7-4cb4-a7e5-9afd6cc0a71f](https://github.com/user-attachments/assets/84ec8e37-ccaf-41ee-aac2-79e5cca56ebf)

-This SQL Injection scanner designed to identify vulnerabilities in web applications.
+Akinlawon SQL Injection scanner designed to identify vulnerabilities in web applications.
 It automates the process of testing for SQL Injection flaws by injecting various payloads into input fields or query parameters and analyzing server responses for indicators of vulnerabilities.

 Features:
 Scans web applications for SQL Injection vulnerabilities.